This page will be regularly updated with information about coronavirus-related measures and restrictions at the Law School.

 - The Office of Academic Services has performed a review of the 50 states and their bar requirements.
 Most jurisdictions appear to have no online requirement that would require NYU Law to apply for a waiver.
 All students are required to know the rules of their jurisdiction and so we encourage all students to review their state’s bar examiners Rules.
 If you have any questions, please contact the Office of Academic Services and we will direct you to the proper resources.

-- The American Bar Association has assured the deans of ABA-approved law schools that the Association is in full support of the decision made by schools across the country to teach and learn remotely for much of the current semester.
+- The American Bar Association has assured the deans of ABA-approved law schools that the Association is in full support of the decision made by schools across the country to teach and learn remotely for much of the Spring 2020 semester.

-- The New York State Board of Law Examiners is currently closed because of the COVID-19 crisis, but they are updating their website regularly and are continuing to grade the February 2020 exams, though those results might be delayed.
+- On April 6, the New York State Board of Law Examiners (BOLE) announced that the July 2020 Bar Examination will be rescheduled to Wednesday-Thursday, September 9 - September 10, 2020.
+The BOLE is currently closed because of the Covid-19 crisis, but they are updating their website regularly regarding the September bar exam.

 - If you are taking the bar in another jurisdiction, please monitor that bar examiner's website.
 Each state is making their own decision as to whether they will hold the bar exam in July as planned or it will be postponed to a later date.
 The National Conference of Bar Examiners has a listing of contact and website information for all US jurisdictions in their online Bar Admissions Guide and also a page tracking each state’s decision.